 We have a very large task ahead of us and are keen to hear from anyone interested in contributing to this fantastic project.
 There are many different ways that people can get involved and some of them can even be conducted from the comfort of your home (e.g. historical research etc.).
 If you do decide to join us, we give you a firm undertaking that you will be the one who decides when and how they want to contribute.
 We will not pressure you to do more than you are completely comfortable with as we want you to enjoy your involvement with us.

-For more information, call Mike Robinson on 9291 9929, email mhlerob@gmail.com.
-To join the group, fill out a membership form on the Contact Us page on this website.
+For more information or to join the group use the enquiry form on the Contact Us page on this website.